Douglas, Keaton get second chance at love in 'And So It Goes'

 Douglas plays Oren Little, a curmudgeon realtor near retirement who still grieves for his dead wife and is estranged from his only son.

-Oren's self-centered world is upended when he is asked to care for a nine-year-old granddaughter he did not know existed.
+Oren's self-centred world is upended when he is asked to care for a nine-year-old granddaughter he did not know existed.

 "You've met people like him before," said Keaton.
 "They do exist.
 There are these guys that are just lost souls and angry, angry, angry, and underneath all of that is just a heart of gold."